natalieagus/50005/docs/Labs/06-Lab6-Ping.md

 ## Route Asymmetries

-The route taken to send a packet from your machine to the remote host machine is <span style="color:#f77729;"><b>not always the same</b></span> with the route taken to send a packet from the remote machine _back_ to you.
+The route taken to send a packet from your machine to the remote host machine is <span style="color:#f77729;"><b>not always the same</b></span> as the route taken to send a packet from the remote machine _back_ to you.

 In this exercise, you will run traceroute in two <span style="color:#f77729;"><b>opposite</b></span> directions.
 First, you will run `traceroute` on a remote host to see the route taken <span style="color:#f77729;"><b>to your network</b></span>.
 Then, you will also run `traceroute` from your computer to see the route taken to that host.